sanjay-si/mcp-qa/README.md

     end
 ```

+### How Our AI-Powered Testing Platform Works

+1. **QA Engineer Initiates Testing**
+   - You provide the target website URL
+   - The system begins the automated testing process

+2. **AI Agent Execution Flow**
+   - Analyzes the website to identify testable components and functionality
+   - Drafts a test plan based on the analysis
+   - Orchestrates browser interactions through Playwright MCP server
+   - Captures evidence through screenshots and interaction logs
+   - Compiles detailed test results and documentation
+   - Saves the test results and evidence using the filesystem MCP server

+3. **Technical Components**
+   - **Filesystem MCP Server**: Manages file operations for test artifacts, evidence, and reports, enables local file system access
+   - **Playwright MCP Server**: Facilitates browser automation and UI interaction
+   - **Azure OpenAI**: Powers the reasoning engine that drives test strategy and execution

+4. **Data and Control Flow**
+   - The AI reasoning engine determines test scenarios → Playwright executes precise browser interactions → Results are documented through the filesystem server
+   - This architecture eliminates repetitive script maintenance while maintaining professional testing standards

 ## How It Works

-1. **Analysis Phase**: The AI agent explores the target web application to understand its functionality and features (can be done by the agent itself or by the user)
+1. **Analysis Phase**: The AI agent explores the target web application / single page web application to understand its UI components functionality and features (can be done by the agent itself or by the user)
-2. **Planning Phase**: Based on its analysis, the agent creates a comprehensive test plan covering identified features
+2. **Planning Phase**: Based on its analysis, the agent creates a detailed test plan covering identified features
 3. **Execution Phase**: The agent uses Playwright through MCP to execute tests on the web interface
 4. **Reporting Phase**: The agent documents test results with screenshots and generates a detailed report by leveraging another MCP server (filesystem based)